f4exb/sdrangel/plugins/channelrx/demodapt/readme.md

 <h3>20: Overlay precipitation</h3>

-When checked, precipitation is detected from the IR channel and overlayed on both channels using a colour palette.
+When checked, precipitation is detected from the IR channel and overlaid on both channels using a colour palette.

 This option will not work if linear (18) or histogram equalisation (19) has been applied.